 Sometimes this step is important in order to change some BIOS configurations.
 You will be denied access to configuration-related information once the password is set and you don’t know the password.

-How to Unlock A Bios Lock On Desktop PC
+How to Unlock A Bios Lock On a Desktop PC?

 The most commonly known method of unlocking a BIOS lock is to disconnect the cables and remove the motherboard battery for a few minutes.